Jewelry Blog

 Square Cut Chalk Emerald Ring With Diamonds

-This emerald is a 37.82 carats (or 7.564 g) Colombian emerald.
-In 1972, it was donated to the Smithsonian Natural History Museum, as part of the Smithsonian’s National Gem and Mineral Collection.
+This Colombian emerald is 37.82 carats (or 7.564 g).
+In 1972, it was donated to the Smithsonian Natural History Museum as part of its National Gem and Mineral Collection.

 The Patricia Emerald

-This famous emerald was discovered in 1920, and it was named after the daughter of the man who owned the mine at that time.
-The Patricia Emerald weighs 630 carats and a di-hexagonal cut.
+This famous emerald was discovered in 1920 and was named after the daughter of the man who owned the mine at that time.
+The Patricia Emerald weighs 630 carats and has a di-hexagonal cut.
 New York’s American Museum of Natural History is its current home.

 Gachalá Emerald